 Lifestyle inflation is purchasing goods based on the mistaken belief that you need them.
 Some might call it “keeping up with the Joneses.”
 Lowering your lifestyle expenses helps you get to financial freedom in two ways.
 First, it lowers your savings target.
 Second, it leaves you with more of your income to save.

 Financial freedom doesn’t have to be complete, and it doesn’t have to be forever.
-Having enough money to quit your day job and sustain yourself on your investments plus your passion projects can also be a freeing feeling.
+Having enough money to quit your day job and sustain yourself on your investments can be a freeing feeling.
 Knowing you have enough in your war chest to last you a year or more of unemployment is freeing as well.
 By reducing your time frame and increasing your freedom income, you can cut down the amount you need to save.

 Just because you may not reach your full financial freedom number is no reason to give up.
 You can still find yourself in a position to obtain a large part of the same feeling.
-Even if you never storm out of your job in a huff, having the knowledge you’d be fine if you did can help you get through a tough time.
+Even if you never storm out of your job in a huff, knowing you’d be fine if you did can help you get through a tough time.